 Some interesting tropical fruit varieties to try include the following:

-- Jackfruit – These massive fruits are members of the mulberry family and the largest known fruit to man that is produced on a tree.
-Some jackfruits grow up to 75 lbs.
+- Jackfruit– These massive fruits are members of the mulberry family and the largest known fruit to man that is produced on a tree.
+Some jackfruits grow up to 75 pounds.
 This fruit is native to the Indo-Malaysian region but is commonly grown in tropical regions throughout the world.
 Jackfruits can be eaten raw or preserved in syrup.
 Seeds are edible after boiling or roasting.

-- Mamey – This fruit is native to Mexico and Central America but frequently grows in Florida.
-Trees reach a mature height of about 40 feet and are commonly used as specimen trees in the home garden.
+- Mamey– This fruit is native to Mexico and Central America but frequently grows in Florida.
+Trees reach a mature height of about 40 feet (12 m.) and are commonly used as specimen trees in the home garden.
 The fruit has a brown peel and pink to reddish brown flesh with an interesting and sweet taste.
-Fruit is often enjoyed fresh or used in ice cream, jellies or preserves.
+Fruit is often enjoyed fresh or used in ice cream, jellies, or preserves.

-- Passion Fruit – Passion fruit is a beautiful vining plant that is native to South America.
+- Passion Fruit– Passion fruit is a beautiful vining plant native to South America.
 Vines require a sturdy trellis or fence and well-drained soil to thrive.
-Fruit can be purple, yellow or red in color and has an orange sweet pulp and many seeds.
+Fruit can be purple, yellow, or red in color and has an orange sweet pulp with many seeds.
 Juice from this fruit is used to make punch or can be consumed raw.

-- Kumquat – Kumquats are the smallest of the citrus fruits.
-These small evergreen shrubs with white flowers produce golden-yellow fruits that vary in size from 1-2 inches around.
+- Kumquat– Kumquats are the smallest of the citrus fruits.
+These small evergreen shrubs with white flowers produce golden yellow fruits that vary in size from 1 to 2 inches (2.5-5 cm.) around.
 Having a thick spicy rind and acidic flesh, they may be eaten whole or preserved.

-- Soursop – The soursop, or Guanabana, is a small slender tree of the West Indies.
-It bears large deep green and oval-shaped spiny fruit, which may weigh in at as much as 8-10 pounds and a foot in length.
+- Soursop– The soursop, or Guanabana, is a small slender tree of the West Indies.
+It bears large deep green and oval-shaped spiny fruit, which may weigh in at as much as 8 to 10 pounds and a foot (31 cm.) in length.
 The white juicy flesh is aromatic and often used for sherbets and drinks.

-- Jujube – This fruit is indigenous to China and is also grown elsewhere in the subtropics.
-It is a large bush or small spiny tree with small dark-brown fleshy.
-It is eaten fresh, dried or preserved and is also used in cooking and making candy.
+- Jujube– This fruit is indigenous to China and is also grown elsewhere in the subtropics.
+It is a large bush or small spiny tree with small dark-brown flesh.
+It is eaten fresh, dried, or preserved and is also used in cooking and making candy.